 Beginning in the early twentieth century, an area within Massachusetts Bay known as the Industrial Waste Site (IWS) was used for the disposal of various waste materials.
-Disposal at the IWS included barrels of radioactive, chemical and hospital waste; construction debris; contaminated dredged material; derelict vessels; ordnance; etc. The IWS was closed by the U.S. Environmental Protection Agency (EPA) in 1977.
+These materials included barrels of radioactive, chemical and hospital waste; construction debris; contaminated dredged material; derelict vessels; ordnance; etc. The IWS was closed by the U.S. Environmental Protection Agency (EPA) in 1977.
 The Massachusetts Bay Disposal Site (MBDS) was designated by EPA for the disposal of dredged materials in 1992.
 The MBDS overlaps the IWS to the south, but avoids the area of greatest concentration of waste containers (known as the 'barrel field').
-The MBDS and IWS are west of and directly adjacent to the Stellwagen Bank National Marine Sanctuary (SBNMS), which was also designated in 1992.
+The MBDS and IWS are west of, and directly adjacent to, the Stellwagen Bank National Marine Sanctuary (SBNMS), which was designated by the National Oceanic and Atmospheric Administration (NOAA) in 1992.

 The IWS area has been closed to the harvesting of surf clams and ocean quahogs since 1980.
 There is also a warning against harvesting fish and shellfish from the IWS area on all nautical charts.
-Despite these warnings, there have been reports of fishermen retrieving barrels from the seafloor, including an instance of a barrel of industrial waste breaking on the deck of a fishing vessel, injuring the captain.
+Despite these warnings, there have been reports of fishermen unintentionally bringing up barrels from the seafloor in their fishing nets, including an instance of a barrel of industrial waste breaking on the deck of a fishing vessel and the contents of the barrel injuring the captain.

-In 2017, the U.S. Army Corps of Engineers (USACE) will perform regular maintenance dredging of Boston Harbor, which includes the expansion of an existing confined aquatic disposal (CAD) cell and will generate approximately 1 million cubic yards of dredged material suitable for ocean disposal.
-After completion of the maintenance dredging, USACE will initiate the Boston Harbor Deep Draft Navigation Project to allow for the passage of larger cargo vessels, which will generate approximately 11 million cubic yards of dredged material.

-EPA and USACE have determined that the dredged material generated during the Boston Harbor maintenance and navigation projects deemed suitable for ocean disposal can be beneficially used to cover the IWS barrel field.
+In 2018, the U. S. Army Corps of Engineers (USACE) will initiate the Boston Harbor Deep Draft Navigation Project.
+This project involves dredging to deepen navigation channels and allow for the passage of larger cargo vessels.
+The project will generate approximately 11 million cubic yards of dredged material.
+EPA and USACE have determined that the dredged material can be beneficially used to cover the IWS barrel field.
 This would reduce the risk to fishermen that harvest in the area, despite posted warnings.
 It is also intended to reduce the risk of contaminants from historic disposal entering the food web.
-EPA performed surveys to determine the extent of the barrel field and create Priority Areas for restoration.
-USACE devised a method of disposing dredged material that will minimize the risk of resuspending any potentially contaminated seafloor sediment or breaking any barrels.
-USACE also devised a Potential Restoration Area based on the EPA's Priority Areas and the thickness of cover material needed to be protective.
+EPA performed surveys to determine the extent of the barrel field and create "Priority Areas" for material placement.
+USACE has devised a method of disposing of dredged material that will minimize the risk of resuspending any potentially contaminated seafloor sediment or breaking any barrels.
+USACE has also identified a "Potential Restoration Area" based on EPA's Priority Areas and the thickness of material needed to form a protective cover layer.

-In order to undertake this project, EPA is proposing to modify the MBDS by expanding the boundaries into the historic IWS.
-This would open the area to the disposal of suitable dredged material and allow for the barrel field to be covered and restored using the dredged material generated during the Boston Harbor maintenance and improvement projects.
+In pursuit of these goals, EPA is proposing to modify the MBDS by expanding the boundaries into the historic IWS.
+This would open the area to the disposal of suitable dredged material and allow for the barrel field to be covered using the dredged material generated during the Boston Harbor improvement project.